solana-developers/solana-cookbook/docs/integrations/react-native.md

 <Button title="New Keypair" onPress={randomKeypair} />
 ```

-### Install cocoapods
+### [iOS only] Install cocoapods

-In order for our polyfills to work, we need to install the `cocoapods`.
+In order for our polyfills to be autolinked on iOS, we need to install the `cocoapods`.

 ```shell
 cd ios && pod install